Lake Davenport Sailing Club

 Mayor's Trophy

-Sailboat plaque presented in 1968 to LDSC by Davenport Mayor John Jebens.
-To be awarded annually to the highest placing local sailor in the Polar Bear Regatta who does not otherwise win a trophy.
+Awarded to highest placing local Lightning sailor in Polar Bear who does not otherwise win a trophy.

 Articles of Incorporation